AshleyF/Forthkit/library/turtle/readme.md

 : circle  36 polygon ;
 ```

 We can give these names.
-Note that leaving off the length argument to `polygon` in the definitions essentially creates words expecting that one argument (e.g. `30 square`, `30 triangle`).
-If you've used a functional ML language like Haskell or F#, then this may feel like partial application or Currying.
+Note that leaving off the length argument to `polygon` in the definitions essentially creates words expecting that _one_ argument (e.g. `30 square`, `30 triangle`).
+If you've used a functional ML language like Haskell or F#, then you may recognize this as partial application or Currying.

 It's interesting too that a polygon at the limit is essentially a circle.